Tariik7/airbnb-clone-project/README.md

 🔎 Search and Filter
 Allows users to search for properties by location, price, availability, and other criteria.
 Improves usability by helping guests find listings that match their needs quickly.

+🔐 API Security
+Securing the backend APIs is critical to protect user data, prevent abuse, and ensure trust in the platform.
+Below are the key security measures implemented in this project:

+🔑 Authentication
+We use secure authentication mechanisms (e.g., JWT or OAuth 2.0) to verify the identity of users before granting access to protected endpoints.
+This ensures that only legitimate users can access or modify their own data.

+🛂 Authorization
+Role-based access control (RBAC) ensures that users can only perform actions permitted by their role (e.g., guests cannot create listings, only hosts can).
+This prevents unauthorized access to restricted operations.

+📉 Rate Limiting
+API rate limiting is implemented to prevent abuse and protect the platform from denial-of-service (DoS) attacks.
+This limits how many requests a user or IP address can make in a specific timeframe.

+🔒 Data Protection
+All sensitive data (e.g., passwords, payment details) is encrypted both in transit (via HTTPS) and at rest.
+This protects user information from eavesdropping and unauthorized access.

+🧪 Input Validation & Sanitization
+All incoming data is validated and sanitized to prevent injection attacks (e.g., SQL injection, XSS).
+This enhances the integrity and stability of the backend system.